KartikLakra1/Nodejs/Readme.md

 #### Authoritative DNS:

 Contains the actual IP address of the domaina nd answers DNS queries with this information (e.g. Cloudflare, Google DNS).

+## HOW WEB WORKS?

+### 1. Client Request Initiation:

+The client (browser) initiated a network call by entering URL.

+### 2. DNS resolution:

+The browser contacts a DNS server to get the IP address of the domain.

+### 3. TCP Connection:

+The browser established a TCP connection with the server's IP address.

+### 4.HTTP Request:

+The browser sends a HTTP request to the server.

+### 5.Server Processing:

+The server processes the request and prepares a response.

+### 6.HTTP Response:

+The server sends a HTTP response back to the client.

+### 7.Network Transmission:

+The response travels back to the client over the network.

+### 8.Client Receives Response:

+The browser receives and interprests the response.

+### 9.Rendering:

+The browser renders the content of the response and displays it to the user.